 In the increasingly fragmented world of health care, one thing remains constant: family physicians are dedicated to treating the whole person.
 Family medicine's cornerstone is an ongoing, personal patient-physician relationship focusing on integrated care.

-The AAFP represents 110,600 physicians and student members nationwide.
+The AAFP represents 134,600 physicians and student members nationwide.
 It is the only medical society devoted solely to primary care.
-Approximately one in four of all office visits are made to family physicians.
-That is 240 million office visits each year — nearly 87 million more than the next largest medical specialty.
+Family physicians conduct approximately one in five office visits -- that's 192 million visits annually – 48 percent more than to the next most visited specialty.

 The specialty of family medicine was created in 1969 to fulfill the generalist function in medicine, which suffered with the growth of subspecialization after World War II.
 Since its creation, the specialty has delivered on its promise to reverse the decline of general medicine and provide personal, front-line medical care to people of all socioeconomic strata and in all regions of the United States.